 The company's mill was built in 1988 with a modern larger mill replacing the older mill.
-Some modifications have taken place since then and the mill capacity now is 1500 tons of ore a day.
-The mill is being expanded to handle an average throughput of 2,200 tons per day.
+Some modifications have taken place since then and the mill capacity now is about 2400 tons of ore a day.

 The ore at Macassa is treated by conventional means.
 These are crushing and grinding followed by cyanidation, with the gold recovered from solution by the carbon-in-pulp technique.
 The bullion contains some silver.